Overview

 FAQ

-Which software development problems does BDD address?- Incomplete requirements: gaps and misunderstandings that lead to rework and defects.
+Which problems in software development does BDD address?- Incomplete requirements: prevents gaps and misinterpretations by refining needs through examples.

-- Formulation: examples are turned into business-readable scenarios (often in Gherkin) precise enough to guide development.
+- Formulation: turn examples into business-readable scenarios (often Gherkin).

 pro $24.99 per month